Porges/azure-deadline/CloudProviderPlugin/README.md

 Create a Azure Batch and Storage account in the above Deadline resource group.
 The Batch account Pool Allocation mode should be 'Batch service'.

+* Note the Batch account URL - you can get this from the Properties pane.

 #### Create the Application Package

 The Deadline 10 client installer needs to be available for installation of the Deadline slaves, to facilitate this we'll create and upload an application packages, essentially a ZIP file that will be extracted onto the nodes.